-We have strong existing networks for engaging the voluntary and community sector in the partnership, including the Community Network and the Derby Compact between the sector and the Council.
+We have strong existing networks for engaging the voluntary and community sector in the partnership, underpinned by the DCP Partnership Agreement.

-Derby Community Network ensures the interests of the voluntary and community sector are effectively represented in influencing and shaping the future of Derby via the Derby City Partnership.
-DCN representatives sit on the DCP Board, the Strategy Co-ordination Group, the External Funding Management Group, all of the City Executives as well as most other forums within the DCP.
+Derby Community Network ensures the interests of the voluntary and community sector are effectively represented in influencing and shaping the future of Derby through the Derby City Partnership.
+DCN representatives sit on all main DCP groups as well as most other forums within the DCP.
 A representative has also sat on the LAA Steering Group throughout the process.

-However we recognise there is room for improvement and will use these networks to develop more active engagement by the voluntary and community sector in the LAA process.
+We will continue to use these networks to develop active engagement by the voluntary and community sector in the LAA process.